‘No One Leaves Hungry’ | NBA.com

 Thanksgiving has always been a big deal for the Holmgrens.
 In Minneapolis, they typically welcomed more than 100 guests over the span of two days to enjoy the holiday meal.
 It has been a treasured annual time of gathering with friends and loved ones over a delicious dinner to give thanks.

 Now, as a new member of the OKC community, Holmgren couldn’t wait to bring the same heartfelt tradition to his new city.
-On Tuesday evening, the Rookie Hosted Foster families from Citizens Caring for Children for a Thunder Thanksgiving feast.
+On Tuesday evening, the Rookie Hosted Foster families from Citizens Caring for Children for a Thunder Thanksgiving feast as part of the 15th Holiday Assist.

 “Every year, I’ve had a great Thanksgiving dinner with my family.
 It’s always been a great time,” said Holmgren.
 “I’m in my new city now.
 This is my new Oklahoma City family.
 So I thought I’d try to do the same for some people this year.”